1. Name and contact details of the data controller

 8. Salvatory Clause

-Due to the further development of our website and offers included or due to changed legal or official requirements, it may become necessary to change this data protection declaration.
-You can access and print out the current data protection declaration at any time on the website at https://adfontes.law/datenschutzhinweis/?lang=en
+We reserve the right to change our security and data protection measures if technical developments or changes in legal or regulatory requirements make this necessary.
+In these cases, we will adapt our data protection information accordingly.
+You can access and print out the current data protection declaration at any time on the website at https://adfontes.law/datenschutzhinweis/?lang=en.